Artist’s Model of Paradise Walk in Chelsea

-At the beginning of 1904 Mrs Charlotte Stafford — usually known as Lottie— was a young mother of two daughters, Elizabeth, who was two years old, and Florence, who was three months old.
-Like many of her female neighbours in Paradise Walk, she was said to be a laundress, and, unlike her neighbours, she had come to the attention of the artist William Orpen.
-The story of their meeting has an apocryphal ring to it: the artist had doodled on a tablecloth, and Lottie, the laundress, had managed to get the stain out.
+At the beginning of 1904 Mrs Charlotte Stafford — usually known as Lottie, as we have seen in Part One and Part Two of this account of her life — was a young mother of two daughters, Elizabeth, who was two years old, and Florence, who was three months old.
+She was said to be a laundress, but she had also come to the attention of the artist William Orpen.
+The story of their meeting has an apocryphal ring to it: the artist had doodled on a tablecloth and the laundress had managed to get the stain out.
 This domestic feat brought Lottie to Orpen’s notice, and he subsequently asked her to model for him.

-Personally I cannot imagine Orpen taking quite so much interest in the family laundry.
-Given the nature of his work at the time, painting working-class people in their own milieu, it may be that he wanted an authentic laundress and went to the local laundry to seek one out.
-Then again he may have spotted Lottie on the street—she was a strikingly beautiful young woman—or she may have modelled in the studios of local artist.
+I cannot imagine Orpen taking quite so much interest in the family laundry.
+Given the nature of his work at the time — painting working-class people in their own surroundings — it may be that he wanted an authentic laundress and went to the local laundry to seek one out.
+Equally, he may have spotted Lottie, who was a strikingly beautiful young woman, quite by chance in the street.
+Again, she may have modelled in the studios of local artists.

-In mid-Victorian times professional female artists’ models were regarded as little more than prostitutes, by those, that is, who did not know them.
-By the beginning of the twentieth century attitudes might not have been quite so severe, but even in 1907, in his book Bohemia in London, Arthur Ransome felt obliged to defend them:
+In mid-Victorian times professional female artists’ models were regarded as little more than prostitutes by those who did not know them.
+Possibly by the beginning of the twentieth century attitudes were less censorious, but even in 1907, in his book Bohemia in London, Arthur Ransome felt obliged to defend them:

 They are a class very much misunderstood.
 A girl who poses for an artist is not the immoral, abandoned woman that the suburbs suppose her.
 She picks up something of an education, she learns something of art, she lives as interestingly, as usefully and as honestly as many of the people who condemn her.

-In his 1889 book Horrible London George R Sims interviewed various slum inhabitants: those living in two rooms paid rent of between four shillings sixpence and six shillings a week.
-Some fifteen years later, if the Staffords paid six shillings rent, this would be thirty percent of their household income, or forty-four-and-a-half percent when one adds the cost of the daily loaf.
+In his 1889 book Horrible London George R. Sims interviewed various slum inhabitants: those living in two rooms paid rent of between four shillings sixpence and six shillings a week.
+Some fifteen years later, if the Staffords paid six shillings rent, they would be handing over thirty percent of their household income.
 This would not have left much to pay for food, coal, insurance, clothes, shoes and unexpected medical expenses.
 Further insights can be found in Round About a Pound a Week, an investigation into the lives of the poor of Lambeth published in 1913 by Maud Pember Reeves.

-I have been unable to find out how much artists’ models earned at the beginning of the century.
+I have not been able to find out how much artists’ models earned at the beginning of the century.
 However, in 1894 they were paid a shilling an hour, which was more than John Stafford earned in an equivalent time.
 Ransome described an artist’s studio as follows:

 A large bare room, with no furniture but a divan or camp-bed, a couple of chairs, an easel, and a model-stand made of a big box that holds a few coats and hats and coloured silks that do duty in a dozen pictures; a big window slanting up across the roof, with blinds to temper its light; canvases and old paintings without frames leaning against the walls; the artist, his coat off ready for work, strolling up and down with a cigarette between his lips, looking critically and lovingly at the canvas on the easel, and now and again pulling out his watch; that is a fair picture of a studio at about half-past ten on a workday morning.